kctoayo88/fgd_status_prediction/README.md

 ## Overview

-According to some data to predict the status of fgd with deep learning.
+According to some data features to predict the status of fgd with deep learning.

 ## Intorduction